 The Developmental Paediatrics team is based on the Alder Hey campus but not in the main hospital building.

-We are located in The Catkin Building, which is one of the older hospital buildings that you can access from our Eaton Road entrance (same entrance as A&E).
+We are located in Building No.1 which is one of the older hospital buildings that you can access from our Alder Road entrance by Ronald McDonald House.

 This is a different entrance to the new hospital entrance.

 Retained Estate – Alder Hey

 - Neurodisability Clinic - Laura MacDonald: 0151 252 5972

 - South Liverpool Treatment Centre - Odette Corfe: 0151 252 5139

 - Mere Lane Clinic - Jan Wilson: 0151 252 5140 or Megan Storey: 0151 252 5503

 - May Logan Clinic - Deborah Furlong: 0151 252 5195 or Julie Burke: 0151 293 3565

 - Southport Clinic - Elaine Collins: 0151 293 3524